Curacao beats Japan 5-4, moves to Little League title game

 Curley and Shendrion Martinus combined to hold a Japan team that scored 32 runs in its first three games to four runs and five hits.
 Shendrion also contributed with his bat, providing a two-run double in the third.

 The team from Willemstad fought back from a loss to South Korea last weekend, winning four straight games to reach the final on Sunday.
-Curacao will face either Hawaii or Louisiana at Lamade Stadium and aim for its second Little League title.
+Curacao will face Louisiana at Lamade Stadium and aim for its second Little League title.

 The Pabao Little League, with current Oakland Athletics infielder Jurickson Profar on its roster, won it in 2004.